11ume/wezi/README.md

 <br>

-**Wizi** is small library to create a robust e̶l̶e̶g̶a̶n̶t̶ ̶m̶o̶n̶o̶l̶i̶t̶h̶ microservice like a polar bear!, is centred on the simplicity, each part of his source code is simple, modular and essential.
+**Wizi** is a simply and small library to create a robust e̶l̶e̶g̶a̶n̶t̶ ̶m̶o̶n̶o̶l̶i̶t̶h̶  http service like a polar bear!.

 <br>